mudiarto/django-facebook-sample-app/readme.rst

   - accessible inside and outside facebook apps
   - work as personal app, and also app in a pages
-  - using 3rd party login - django-social-auth
+  - using 3rd party login - django-socialregistration

 Instruction: